Relintai/texture_packer/README.md

 This is a texture packer engine module, for the Godot Engine.

+It can create texture atlases for you even in the running game.

-Internally it uses the legacy version of [rectpack2D](https://github.com/TeamHypersomnia/rectpack2D/tree/legacy)
+It uses the legacy version of [rectpack2D](https://github.com/TeamHypersomnia/rectpack2D/tree/legacy)

 It *should* work on all platforms.